 Protection of Client's funds

-Intercapital Markets AD holds all clients assets in segregated accounts.
-The purpose of this policy, called Client Money Rules, is to protect ICM customers' money.
-It ensures a clear separation between money that belong to Intercapital Markets AD and money that belongs to our customers, which are protected from 3rd party claims towards ICM AD.
+Intercapital Markets keeps all client assets in separate accounts.
+The goal of this policy, called Client Policy, is to protect our clients' money.
+It guarantees a clear distinction between money that belongs to Intercapital Markets and money that belongs to our clients and which are protected by third party claims against Intercapital Markets.

 MIFID II Directive

 In order to meet the requirements imposed by the MIFID II Directive, we would like to inform that from January 3rd, 2018, regulations regarding the provision of brokerage and investment services enter into the Polish legal order.

 The two main assumptions underlying the MiFID II Directive are ensuring investor protection and increasing the transparency of investment firms.
 Entities offering products and financial services should focus more on their adjustment to the investment profile of the client.
 Filling the customer information form allows to determine the propensity to risk and to protect the client against an inappropriate financial product.

 Main changes resulting from the entry into force of the provisions of MIFID II:

 - increasing the information obligation of entities conducting brokerage activities,